TJ’s SWEET PULL APART ALOHA ROLLS, great for mini sliders and sandwiches)

 Trader Joe’s Sweet Pull Apart Aloha Rolls

-I think we can safely assume Trader Joe’s are calling these “Aloha Rolls” to reference KING’S HAWAIIAN famous sweet breads.
+Pretty sure we can assume Trader Joe’s are calling these “Aloha Rolls” to reference the original’s, KING’S HAWAIIAN famous sweet breads.
+Of course these are similar.

 Try making these sliders with these rolls, or just make some little sandwiches with them.
-Yes they will improve even more with a little warm up in the oven or toaster oven, as it says on the package.
+Yes they will improve even more with a little warming up in toaster oven or in a pan as it says on the package.
 Any cute little sandwiches made with these rolls will be great, so let your imagination run wild.
 I am really thinking smoked salmon, cream cheese and arugula would be very good.

 $2.99 a bag (12 oz / 12 rolls)